How do you view marketing when it comes to your business – an investment or an expense?

 This email struck a chord with me on many levels.
 I’m a marketing person and a closet geek.
 From the marketing aspect I was appalled!

-- Replacing the website with one using different URLs and no redirection will wipe out any search engine ranking as all the WordPress pages are now not found (404).
-Google will remove them from the index due to the amount of time involved but hopefully index the old site back into the results pages.
+- Replacing the website with one using different URLs and no redirection will wipe out any search engine ranking.
+All the WordPress pages are now not found (404).
+Search engines will remove them from the index due to the amount of time involved.
+Hopefully search engines will index the old site back into the results pages.

 - Anyone who does go to their site directly through the domain, sees an old, out of date website that projects a very poor image of the company.